Glycodelin: Structure

-Glycodelin is codified by 180 amino acid but it is thought that 18 of these are supposed signals peptides.
-The molecular weight of GD is 20,555, while its mature form is estimated to weigh 18,787.
+Glycodelin is codified by a 180 amino acid sequence but it is thought that 18 of these are signals peptides.
+The molecular weight of GD is 20,555 Da, while its mature form is estimated to weigh 18,787 Da.
 It is encoded by a 1-kilobase-pair mRNA that is expressed in human secretory endometrium and decidua but not in postmenopausal endometrium, placenta, liver, kidney, and adrenals.

 The four cysteinyl residues (positions 66, 106, 119, and 160) responsible for intramolecular disulfide bridges in lactoglobulins are all conserved in GD.
 Southern blot analysis of human DNA suggested that GD gene sequences compass some 20 kilobase pairs of the human genomic DNA.